The Truth About Golden Retrievers With Blue Eyes

 Golden Retriever puppies may have blue eyes.
 This isn’t a genetic defect and does not affect their health or temperament in any way.
 Blue eyes are simply a variation of gold, and most golden Retrievers will have some blue eyes.
 There is no need to worry about your golden Retriever’s eyesight – they will look different from other golden Retrievers.

-If you interesting in breeding a blue-eyed golden retriever.
-It’s best to do so through a reputable breeder who tests for and accepts this breed variation.
+Suppose you are interested in breeding a blue-eyed golden retrieving, so doing so is best through a reputable breeder who tests for and accepts this breed variation.
 This will ensure that you provide your dog with the healthiest possible gene pool and allow it to develop appropriately without being limited by physical characteristics.

 Golden Retriever Mixes May Have Blue Eyes